sudh29/Array/README.md

 # Array
-This repository contains the Array problem solutions:
+This repository contains the Array problem solutions.